Skip to main content

 Recurring issues usually point to one of two things: the utility website changes its authentication flow frequently (some do), or there’s an underlying technical issue.
 Report recurring problems to [email protected] with details on how often it’s happening.
 The team can investigate whether a permanent fix is possible.

 It means the Nectar team has identified an issue that requires engineering attention — something beyond a simple credential update.
 Common causes include utility website redesigns, changes to how a portal handles authentication, or unusual technical errors.
 The team is actively working on it.
-You don’t need to do anything, but you can email support for a status update anytime.
+You don’t need to do anything, but you can email [email protected] for a status update anytime.

 This means the utility provider’s website is temporarily unavailable — it’s on their end, not yours.
 No action is needed.
 Nectar will automatically retry on the next weekly check, and once the utility’s website is back up, data collection resumes normally.
 These outages are usually resolved within a day or two.